genevate/style_guides/programming/basic.md

 0. It is good design to use bare words as they allow for greater flexibility when enhancing/refactoring future code due to fewer scope limitations/complexities.

+## Messages and Methods

+0. Message - A name for a responsibility an object may have.
+In other words, you send a message to a collaborator (i.e. object) not a method.
+0. Method - A named, concrete, implementation for which a responsibility may be fullfilled.
+There can be many methods for a single responsibility.

 ## The Law of Demeter (LoD)

 0. Assume no knowledge of an object's internal structure.